vito-royeca/Decktracker/README.md

+# DEPRECATED

+This project is deprecated and no longer maintained.
+See successor project: [Card Magus](https://github.com/jovito-royeca/CardMagus).

 # Decktracker
-A database app for Magic: the Gathering
+<strike>A database app for Magic: the Gathering</strike>.

 ## Features
 * All sets from Alpha to the latest.